dbaldridge-lab/htcf/bashrc-howto.md

 4. press the down arrow key until your cursor is at the end of the file
 5. Press `cmd+v` to add the text to the bottom of your file
 6. Press `ctrl+x` to exit, type `y` to save.
-7. To see changes reflected, manually source this file by typing ```source ~/.bashrc``` at the prompt and pressing enter, or close out of your terminal and log back in.
+7. To see changes reflected, manually source this file by typing ```source ~/.bashrc``` at the prompt and pressing `enter`, or close out of your terminal and log back in.

 ```
 ##################################################################################